International Students - Case Histories

 I found changing to the A level curriculum and being taught in a sixth form school environment a significant experience that I greatly enjoyed.
 The atmosphere at MPW is friendly and productive.
 This is because all my class mates are eager to understand the topics and the tutors are keen to explain any questions we have.
 This leads to riveting and worthwhile discussions, and surprisingly some of them even came out in the exams.
 The small class size and the Personal Tutor system allowed me to get intense support in both academic matters from my tutors and university application from my Personal Tutor.
-At MPW, I had to work extra hard for my weekly timed assignments - these regular and continuous reviews turned out to be very beneficial at the the of the academic year.
+At MPW, I had to work extra hard for my weekly timed assignments - these regular and continuous reviews turned out to be very beneficial at end of the academic year.
 I really enjoyed my two-year experience at MPW and appreciate my academic results that I wouldn't have obtained if I had gone anywhere else.

 Dmitrii - Russia

 Dmitrii joined MPW from Russia for our two-year A level courses.
 He achieved grades A*A*AA in Russian, Mathematics, Physics and Economics and won a place at the London School of Economics to study Accounting and Finance.
 Dmitrii says:

 I am very happy with the two years that I spent at MPW London - the college provides everything students need to achieve their best possible results.
 Small